marconoris/Obsidian-Publish-stuff/README.md

 ## Social box

 An elegant HTML social box.
 I have generated and embedded the svg icons.
 I have put the services that I use, so you may have to adapt the code with extra icons.

+## Search hotkey

+A small Javascript that creates a hotkey to select the search input of an Osbidian Publish website through the keyboard.